THE POWER OF ONE:

 Each ONE of us has a responsibility for the safety and wellbeing of our collective community

 Collage is proud to be a part of your village, and we take that role seriously.
-We know the importance of arts education and creative outlets for young people’s emotional, spiritual, and mental wellbeing.
+We know the importance of staying active and gathering for a person’s emotional, spiritual, and mental wellbeing.
 We also know that the coronavirus is disproportionately impacting our communities, so we must be extra vigilant in our efforts to minimize risk.
-We have developed a plan in concert with public health guidance, our colleagues in the field and infectious disease professionals, to reopen safely and minimize risk.
-The success of our plan is dependent on the successful collaboration with our parents and our collective participation and cooperation as we navigate how we administer our programs in these unprecedented times.
+We appreciate you taking the time to review these guidelines.
+If any of the protocols are unclear, please contact us at 901-800-1873 for additional clarification.

 What We Have Done

 - Smaller class sizes.
 Each class will be capped to enable social distancing.

 - RTU Ionizers.
 Collage has added RTU ionizers in our HVAC systems.
 This technology kills pathogens and viruses in the air and helps ensure circulated air is safe.

 - Contact-less restrooms.
 We have minimized touch points in all restrooms with automatic toilets, sinks, soap dispensers and paper towel dispensers.

 - Increased sanitation of high-touch areas and daily professional cleaning of the facility.